-The user IZUSVR who runs ZOWESVR will need READ access to CSFRNGL in the CSFSERV class in order to generate symmetric keys.
+To generate symmetric keys, the IZUSVR user who runs ZOWESVR requires READ access to CSFRNGL in the CSFSERV class.

-When using ICSF services, you need to define or check the following configurations depending on whether ICSF is already installed.
+Define or check the following configurations depending on whether ICSF is already installed:

-- The ICSF or CSF job that runs on your z/OS system. - Configuration of ICSF options in SYS1.PARMLIB(CSFPRM00), SYS1.SAMPLIB, SYS1.PROCLIB. - Create CKDS, PKDS, TKDS VSAM data sets. - Define and activate the CSFSERV class: - If you use RACF, issue the following commands:
+- The ICSF or CSF job that runs on your z/OS system. - The configuration of ICSF options in SYS1.PARMLIB(CSFPRM00), SYS1.SAMPLIB, SYS1.PROCLIB. - Create CKDS, PKDS, TKDS VSAM data sets. - Define and activate the CSFSERV class: - If you use RACF, issue the following commands:

+'''

-''' RDEFINE CSFSERV profile-name UACC(NONE)
+RDEFINE CSFSERV profile-name UACC(NONE)

+'''